 <xmp> HTML element renders text between the start and end tags without interpreting the HTML in between and using a monospaced font.
 The HTML2 specification recommended that it should be rendered wide enough to allow 80 characters per line.

 - It has been deprecated since HTML3.2 and was not implemented in a consistent way.
 It was completely removed from current HTML.

 <code>element instead.
 Note that you will need to escape the '

 <' character as '

-<' to make sure it is not interpreted as markup.
+&' to make sure they are not interpreted as markup.